jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2025-05-27-kotlin-getting-started-kafka-avro-clients/index.md

 *   A **Producer Application** responsible for generating `Order` messages and publishing them to a Kafka topic using Avro serialization.
 *   A **Consumer Application** designed to subscribe to the same Kafka topic, deserialize the Avro messages, and process them, including retry logic and graceful handling of shutdowns.

 Both applications are packaged into a single executable JAR, and their execution mode (producer or consumer) is determined by a command-line argument.
+The source code for the applications discussed in this post can be found in the _orders-avro-clients_ folder of this [**GitHub repository**](https://github.com/jaehyeon-kim/streaming-demos/tree/main/kotlin-examples).

 ### The Build Configuration